 This way, when it comes time to renew the lease or discuss anything outstanding, you can do so with grace.

 One great resource if you do have a dispute between parties is the State Agriculture Development Committee’s (FREE) Agricultural Mediation Program.

 The program is set up to provide voluntary mediation.

 This means that both parties will need to be on board before mediation took place.

 Still, if both parties agree, this is a great way to work through problems with a trained, impartial mediator who can facilitate a discussion and examine the problem from a neutral angle.

 7. Where can I see a sample lease?

-Are you looking for an example lease?
+Are you looking for an example?

-Check out this sample lease from the state of New Jersey (starting on page 22).
+Check out this sample lease from California.

 While the lease template is for reference purposes only, it can give you an idea of what you’ll need in order to move forward.